 Or download FORM HERE.
 Paper copies are available upon request.
 Forms can be dropped off or emailed to HLMS.

 Step 2: Schedule one-on-one meeting with HLMS staff to review application.
 Meeting can be done virtually or in-person.
-Please contact us if you do not hear back 5 business days after your submission.
+Please check your spam folder or contact us if you do not hear back 5 business days after your submission.

 Step 3: Submit requested documentation/paperwork

 Step 4: Pick up your check or receive a check by mail

 Step 5: After funds are expended, submit receipts or documentation to HLMS.
 Must provide this proof of funds used 30 days after, or before June 15, 2021, which ever comes first.

 Step 6: Complete program survey.
 Must be completed 30 days after funds are used, or before June 15, 2021, which ever comes first.